Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Pact of the Tome_

 You no longer need to sleep and can't be forced to sleep by any means.
-To gain the benefits of a Long Rest, you can spend all 8 hours doing light activity, such as reading your Book of Shadows and keeping watch.
+To gain the benefits of a **:rest-long: Long Rest**, you can spend all 8 hours doing light activity, such as reading your Book of Shadows and keeping watch.

 ---